Equivariant algebraic K-theory of G-rings: Equivariant -theory of Galois extensions

 \begin{proof} It is easy to identify the source and target.
 From \myref{equiv chain}, the category $V^G(E)$ of $E$-vector spaces with semilinear $G$-action is isomorphic to $\cat(\tG, \Vect(F))^G$.
 As we have remarked before, if $G$ is acting trivially on $F$, $\cat(\tG, \Vect(F))^G\cong \cat(G, \Vect(F))$, the category of $F$-vector spaces with $G$-linear action, i.e., the category of continuous $G$-representations over $F$.
 Thus $\mathrm{Rep}_F[G]\cong \cat(\tG, \Vect(F))^G$.
 Therefore, the map from equation (\ref{assembly 1}), translates to a map It remains to show that we indeed have an equivariant map inducing this map on fixed points.

 Note that the extension of scalars map $\Vect(F)\xra{E\ox_F -} \Vect(E)$ is not a $G$-map.
 The action of $G$ on $\Vect(F)$ is trivial; however, for $V\in \Vect(F)$, the object $E\otimes_F V$ is not $G$-fixed: since they have different scalar multiplication.
-However, we have shown that for free $R$-modules $M$ over a $G$-ring $R$, we have that $gM\cong M$.
-Thus in this case, and the extension of scalars functor is pseudo equivariant.
-By \myref{pseudo equiv} this induces an equivariant map $\cat(\tG, \Vect(F))\ra \cat(\tG, \Vect(E)),$ which on application of the equivariant infinite loop space machine $\KK_G$ yields a map which restricts to the assembly map on fixed points.
+However, we have shown that the extension of scalars map is pseudo equivariant, thus by \myref{pseudo equiv} this induces an equivariant map $\cat(\tG, \Vect(F))\ra \cat(\tG, \Vect(E)),$ which on application of the equivariant infinite loop space machine $\KK_G$ yields a $G$-map which restricts to the assembly map on fixed points.

 \end{proof}